jaspector

 For a 2-hour inspection window, call 410-313-1823 between 7:30 a.m. and 8:30 a.m. on the inspection date

-Typical inspection sequence: Common building sequence includes footings, foundation walls or damp proofing, slab or draintile, frame, insulation, stormwater or grading where applicable, and final building.
+Typical sequence: Common building sequence includes footings, foundation walls or damp proofing, slab or draintile, frame, insulation, stormwater or grading where applicable, and final building.
 Separate trade finals are also required.

 Commercial fire system tests require contact with the fire protection inspector at least one day in advance between 8:00 and 9:00 a.m.

-Do I need a building permit in Columbia, MD?
+01 Do I need a building permit in Columbia, MD?

 Howard County requires permits for construction, additions, many alterations and repairs, pools, solar, retaining walls over the stated threshold, larger sheds and accessory structures, demolition, and trade work.
 In Columbia, county permit review can be preceded by NT zoning and SDP compliance checks.

-How much does a building permit cost in Columbia, MD?
+02 How much does a building permit cost in Columbia, MD?

+Building permit fees in Columbia, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 for a single or small room residential alteration area of 200 square feet or less, plus a $25 nonrefundable filing fee; many miscellaneous residential structures are $50 per structure with no filing fee.
 Fees are calculated as: Mostly flat or square-foot based, not valuation-based.
 Examples include $0.25 per new residential square foot, $0.30 per new commercial square foot, and fixed fees for many miscellaneous structures and pool permits..
 Plan check fee: No separate general plan-check line is shown on the FY2026 building permit fee schedule.
 Plan review is embedded in the county permit-review process..

-How do I apply for a building permit in Columbia, MD?
+03 How do I apply for a building permit in Columbia, MD?

-1. Confirm whether the project needs a county permit and whether Columbia New Town approvals also apply.
+To apply for a building permit in Columbia, MD, follow these steps: 1.
+Confirm whether the project needs a county permit and whether Columbia New Town approvals also apply.
 Howard County states that in the NT District, a building permit is required for construction and many new construction projects need an approved Site Development Plan before permit issuance.
 2. Review the applicable Final Development Plan and zoning constraints for the parcel before applying.
 3. Create an Accela Citizen Access account and submit the building permit application electronically with the required plot plan, contractor data, and supporting forms.
 4. If plan review is required, wait for the county invitation to upload drawings into ProjectDox.
 Howard County routes residential and commercial permit drawings through both Accela and ProjectDox.
 5. Respond to review comments, upload revisions, and pay assessed filing and permit fees through Accela once invoiced.
 6. After approvals and payment, the permit is issued electronically.
 Howard County emails the issued permit PDF.
 7. Schedule inspections through Accela, the IVR phone line, or the SelecTXT texting system, and complete all required finals before closeout.

-How long does it take to get a building permit in Columbia, MD?
+04 How long does it take to get a building permit in Columbia, MD?

-What work is exempt from building permits in Columbia, MD?
+05 What work is exempt from building permits in Columbia, MD?

-How do I schedule a building inspection in Columbia, MD?
+06 How do I schedule a building inspection in Columbia, MD?

-Inspections can be scheduled via: Accela Citizen Access, IVR at 410-313-3800, SelecTXT to 888-297-9841.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Columbia, MD via: Accela Citizen Access, IVR at 410-313-3800, SelecTXT to 888-297-9841.

-Other cities in Howard County
+Other jurisdictions in Howard County.

-View all Howard County jurisdictions →
+All Howard County jurisdictions →